Standard Libraries

 from pyxtal.symmetry import Group, Wyckoff_position

 [docs] class atom_site: """ Class for storing atomic Wyckoff positions with a single coordinate.
-Args: wp: a `Wyckoff_position <pyxtal.symmetry.Wyckoff_position.html> object coordinate: a fractional 3-vector for the generating atom's coordinate specie: an Element, element name or symbol, or atomic number of the atom search: to search for the optimum position for special wyckoff site """ def __init__(self, wp=None, coordinate=None, specie=1, search=False): self.position = np.array(coordinate) self.specie = Element(specie).short_name self.wp = wp self.coordination = None self._get_dof() self.PBC = self.wp.PBC self.multiplicity = self.wp.multiplicity if search: self.search_position() self.update() def __str__(self): if not hasattr(self.wp, "site_symm"): self.wp.get_site_symmetry() s = "{:>2s} @ [{:7.4f} {:7.4f} {:7.4f}], ".format(self.specie, *self.position) s += "WP [{:}] ".format(self.wp.get_label()) if self.coordination is not None: s += " CN [{:2d}] ".format(self.coordination) s += "Site [{:}]".format(self.wp.site_symm.replace(" ","")) return s def __repr__(self): return str(self)
+Args: wp: a `WP <pyxtal.symmetry.Wyckoff_position.html> object coordinate (float): a fractional (x, y, z) coordinate specie (str): element name or symbol, or atomic number search (bool): whether or not search generator for special WP """ def __init__(self, wp=None, coordinate=None, specie=1, search=False): self.position = np.array(coordinate) self.position -= np.floor(self.position) self.specie = Element(specie).short_name self.wp = wp self.coordination = None self._get_dof() self.PBC = self.wp.PBC self.multiplicity = self.wp.multiplicity if search: self.search_position() self.update() def __str__(self): if not hasattr(self.wp, "site_symm"): self.wp.get_site_symmetry() s = "{:>2s} @ [{:7.4f} {:7.4f} {:7.4f}], ".format( self.specie, *self.position) s += f"WP [{self.wp.get_label()}] " if self.coordination is not None: s += f" CN [{self.coordination:2d}] " s += "Site [{:}]".format(self.wp.site_symm.replace(" ", "")) return s def __repr__(self): return str(self)

 [docs] def copy(self): """ Simply copy the structure """ return deepcopy(self)

-[docs] def save_dict(self): dict0 = {"position": self.position, "specie": self.specie, "wp": self.wp.save_dict(), } return dict0
+[docs] def save_dict(self): return { "position": self.position, "specie": self.specie, "wp": self.wp.save_dict(), }

-def _get_dof(self): """ get the number of dof for the given structures: """ self.dof = self.wp.get_dof() #freedom = np.trace(self.wp.ops[0].rotation_matrix) > 0 #self.dof = len(freedom[freedom==True]) #self.dof = len(freedom[freedom==True])
+def _get_dof(self): """ get the number of dof for the given structures: """ self.dof = self.wp.get_dof()

-[docs] @classmethod def load_dict(cls, dicts): """ load the sites from a dictionary """ position = dicts["position"] specie = dicts["specie"] if 'wp' in dicts: wp = Wyckoff_position.load_dict(dicts['wp']) else: hn, index = dicts['hn'], dicts['index'] wp = Wyckoff_position.from_group_and_index(hn, index, use_hall=True) return cls(wp, position, specie)
+[docs] @classmethod def load_dict(cls, dicts): """ load the sites from a dictionary """ position = dicts["position"] specie = dicts["specie"] if "wp" in dicts: wp = Wyckoff_position.load_dict(dicts["wp"]) else: hn, index = dicts["hn"], dicts["index"] wp = Wyckoff_position.from_group_and_index( hn, index, use_hall=True) return cls(wp, position, specie)

 [docs] def perturbate(self, lattice, magnitude=0.1): """ Random perturbation of the site Args: lattice: lattice vectors magnitude: the magnitude of displacement (default: 0.1 A) """ dis = (np.random.sample(3) - 0.5).dot(lattice) dis /= np.linalg.norm(dis) dis *= magnitude pos = self.position + dis.dot(np.linalg.inv(lattice)) self.update(pos)

-[docs] def search_position(self): """ Sometimes, the initial posiition is not the proper generator Needs to find the proper generator """ if self.wp.index > 0: wp0 = Group(self.wp.number, self.wp.dim)[0] pos = self.position coords = wp0.apply_ops(pos) for coord in coords: ans = self.wp.ops[0].operate(coord) diff = coord - ans diff -= np.floor(diff) if np.sum(diff**2)<1e-4: self.position = coord - np.floor(coord) break
+[docs] def search_position(self, tol=1e-3): """ Sometimes, the initial position is not the proper generator Needs to find the proper generator """ found = False if self.wp.index > 0: wp0 = Group(self.wp.number, self.wp.dim)[0] for coord in wp0.apply_ops(self.position): coord -= np.floor(coord) ans = self.wp.ops[0].operate(coord) diff = coord - ans diff -= np.rint(diff) if np.sum(diff**2) < tol: found = True # print(found, coord, coord-ans) self.position = coord - np.floor(coord) break if not found: print("\nInput xyz", self.position) print("Target operation", self.wp.ops[0].as_xyz_str()) raise ValueError("Cannot generate the desried generator")

-[docs] def encode(self): """ transform dict to 1D vector [specie, wp.index, free x, y, z] """ xyz = self.wp.get_free_xyzs(self.position) #print(self.wp.ops[0].rotation_matrix, self.wp.get_frozen_axis(), self.wp.get_dof()) #print([self.specie, self.wp.index] + list(xyz)) return [self.specie, self.wp.index] + list(xyz)
+[docs] def encode(self): """ transform dict to 1D vector [specie, wp.index, free x, y, z] """ xyz = self.wp.get_free_xyzs(self.position) # print(self.wp.ops[0].rotation_matrix, self.wp.get_frozen_axis(), self.wp.get_dof()) # print([self.specie, self.wp.index] + list(xyz)) return [self.specie, self.wp.index, *list(xyz)]

 [docs] def shift_by_swap(self, swap_id): """ check if a shift is needed during swap May occur for special WP in the I/A/B/C/F cases e.g., in space group 71 (Immm), the permutation 4j(1/2,0,0.2) -> (0.2,0,1/2) -> 4f(0.7,1/2,0) it requires a shift of (0.5,0.5,0.5) """ wp, shift = self.wp.swap_axis(swap_id) return shift